wp-plugins/rs-head-cleaner/readme.txt

 Several of these features work together to improve page loading speed and will improve your Google PageSpeed score and Yahoo YSlow score.
 Do a before & after test with GTMetrix to see what I mean.

-If you don't want the JavaScript to Footer feature, use [RS Head Cleaner Lite](https://wordpress.org/plugins/rs-head-cleaner-lite/ "RS Head Cleaner Lite") instead.
+If you don't want the JavaScript to Footer feature, or you have any compatibility issues with your JavaScript, use [RS Head Cleaner Lite](https://wordpress.org/plugins/rs-head-cleaner-lite/ "RS Head Cleaner Lite") instead.
+See the FAQ's.

+*As with any JS/CSS minification & caching plugin, it's important to test, test, test.* Because of the type of plugin it is, this plugin may not work for every site out there, but that does not mean the plugin is broken. **If you have any issues, please submit a [support request](http://www.redsandmarketing.com/plugins/wordpress-plugin-support/) so we can look into it and make it as compatible as possible for everyone.**

 For a more thorough explanation of what the plugin does and why you need it, as well as how to get the best performance results with it, visit the [RS Head Cleaner Plus plugin homepage](http://www.redsandmarketing.com/plugins/rs-head-cleaner/ "RS Head Cleaner Plus Plugin").